arlee-shelby/BasicNabEnvSetup/README.md

 # BasicNabEnvSetup
 Basic conda environment set up for Nab with deltarice and nabPy.
 This repo includes a setup.sh script you can use to create a conda environment with both deltarice and nabPy installed.
 Instructions for running the script described.
 Instructions for installing nabPy and deltarice manually are also described.
-Additional features for Nab analysis work, like connecting to remote server with VS Code, are described at the end.
+Additional features for Nab analysis work, like connecting to remote server with VS Code, are also described.
+Instructions for installing conda are described at the end.

 # With conda Installed
 If you have conda installed, you can git clone this repo and run the setup.sh file, which uses the .yml file provided here, to install and setup a conda environment with deltarice and nabPy.
 This will create a conda environment, install dependencies, and install deltarice and nabPy.
 You can then activate this environment and use nabPy.
 This is the quickest way to get an environment set up with deltarice and nabPy.
 You can also install everything on you own, which is also described below.